kojiishi/east_asian_spacing/README.md

 Small shell scripts are available in the `scripts` directory.

-`build*.sh` scripts are useful to build fonts, dump them, and compare the dump files with reference files (see [Dump and diff] below).
+`build*.sh` scripts are useful to build fonts, dump them, and compare the dump files with reference files (see [Dump and Diff] below).
 Followings are example usages.
 ```sh
 % ./scripts/build.sh input-font-file.otf -v